damijanracel/swift-style-guide/README.markdown

 }
 ```

-To avoid huge view controllers, separate larger protocol implementations like UITableViewDelegate and UITableViewDataSource to separate files *when meaningful*.
+To avoid huge view controllers, separate protocol implementations like UITableViewDelegate and UITableViewDataSource into separate files by default.
+Only leave them in the view controller when they are very small, don't offer a lot of reusabilty and increase readability of the view controller.

+Prefered ViewController size in line: *around 300*
 Maximum ViewController size in lines is: *500*.
 Maximum Line length is *100*.

+500 lines of code is a lot.
+Every view controller between 300 - 400 lines should trigger a warning and be examined more closesly in a code review session.
+Without any good reasons for the large size, the view controller should be refactored to a prefered size of around 300 lines.

 ### Unused Code

 Unused (dead) code, including Xcode template code and placeholder comments should be removed.
 An exception is when your tutorial or book instructs the user to use the commented code.

 Aspirational methods not directly associated with the tutorial whose implementation simply calls the superclass should also be removed.
 This includes any empty/unused UIApplicationDelegate methods.

+If a feature is removed from the project, any code, layouts and assets that have to do with that feature should also be removed from the project.

 **Preferred:**
 ```swift